alexxGmZ/neovim-config/README.md

 ```

 > [!WARNING]
-> Note:** This config doesn't fully work in Windows
+> This config doesn't fully work in Windows

 <br>